ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 Connection errors resulting in the time-out of the session MUST result in the termination of the transfer session.
 In the case of a transfer session termination, gateways SHOULD release its local computing resources and release asset-locks in their respective networks.

-error-codes-section

 ## SATP Protocol Errors

 {: #satp-protocol-errors-section}

 The errors at the SATP level pertain to protocol flow and the information carried within each message.
-These are enumerated in the SATP Error Codes Registry,
+These are enumerated in {{error-codes-section}}.
-{{error-codes-section}}.

 Many of the errors due to invalid identifiers (e.g., invalid transferContextId, invalid digitalAssetId) may arise within the execution of the SATP protocol because these identifiers depart from those agreed-upon in Transfer Initialization Claim in the transfer proposal message.